MadiyarMoldabayev/E-NGO/README.md

-# E-NGO RAG Application
+# E-NGO RAG Application (FastAPI + Netlify)

-A Streamlit-based RAG (Retrieval-Augmented Generation) application for querying NGO standards and regulations using AI.
+A FastAPI-based RAG (Retrieval-Augmented Generation) application for querying NGO standards and regulations using AI, deployed on Netlify with serverless functions.

 ## Features